Czxck001/pixi-example/README.md

 Use ↑ to jump.

-Use ↓ to drop off from soft platforms.
+Use ↓ to drop off from soft platforms, or sit at blocks.

 ## Features